mattmohandiss/cube/world/ARCHITECTURE.md

 1. **Height Mapping**: Transforms noise values into terrain elevation at each coordinate.
 2. **Terrain Types**: Assigns different terrain characteristics based on height and other factors.
 3. **Cube Representation**: Converts terrain data into 3D cubes positioned appropriately in the world.
+4. **Dynamic Cube Management**: Provides functions to add and remove cubes with proper updating of visibility and sorting.

 ### Chunk-based Loading
 For performance optimization: